 - There will be PPE and cleaning supplies in your classrooms and throughout the college to allow further disinfecting and protection

-- If unable to attend classes in-person, you can keep up-to-date through the remote sections of class
+- If unable to attend classes in person, you can keep up-to-date through the remote sections of classes

 - Student Services will be following up with all students, whether in-person or remote, to build personalized education plans if necessary

-- Attend all lectures and labs whether in-person or remote
+- Attend all lectures and labs whether in-person or remote.
+Stay engaged.

 - Stay on-task!
 Put the phone and computer away when not in use